andaqu/andaqu.github.io/index.md

 Before my move to Stockholm, I also completed my bachelor’s in AI at the University of Malta, where I worked with [Dr. Charlie Abela](https://www.um.edu.mt/profile/charlieabela) to explore the relationship between users’ psychological traits and the social connections they create on Twitter.

+## Updates

+* [March 2025] Excited to present my first Ph.D. project as a poster at the [Johns Hopkins Data Science and AI Institute Spring 2025 Symposium](https://ai.jhu.edu/event/spring-2025-symposium/)!
+* [March 2025] Looking forward to participate at the [Summer Institute of Computational Social Science at CMU](https://sicss.io/2025/cmu/)!

 ## Education

 <div style="overflow: auto;">